aws/amazon-sagemaker-examples/introduction_to_applying_machine_learning/visual_object_detection/README.md

 ## 4. Cleaning up <a name="cleaning-up"></a>

-When you've finished with this solution, make sure that you delete all unwanted AWS resources.
-AWS CloudFormation can be used to automatically delete all standard resources that have been created by the solution and notebook.
-Go to the AWS CloudFormation Console, and delete the parent stack.
-Choosing to delete the parent stack will automatically delete the nested stacks.
+If you run the notebook end-to-end, the Cleaning up section in the notebook will delete all the checkpoints and models automatically for you.
+If you choose to only train some of the four models in the notebook, please make sure to run corresponding code in the Cleaning up section to delete all the artifacts.

 **Caution:** You need to manually delete any extra resources that you may have created in this notebook.
-Some examples include, extra Amazon S3 buckets (to the solution's default bucket), extra Amazon SageMaker endpoints (using a custom name).
+For examples extra Amazon S3 bucketis.

 ## 5. Customization <a name="customization"></a>